alex-wyc/competitive_programming/notebook/algos/spfa.md

 average about 2, which makes the runtime of this algorithm as a whole O(|V| + (k |V| * |E| /
 |V|)) = O(|V| + k|E|) if we are using an adjacency list, but O(|V| + (k |V| *
 |V|)) = O(k|V|^2) if we are using an adjacency matrix.

+Do note, however, that if there were a negative edge cycle within the graph, spfa will keep going forever as `Queue` would never be empty.
+A slight modification, however, could count the number of times vertices are visited and break out as soon as that number exceeds |V| - 1.
+But this gives spfa the same runtime as Bellman-Ford in the worst case.

+## Original Paper

+The original paper is here: http://en.cnki.com.cn/Article_en/CJFDTOTAL-XNJT402.015.htm

+It is in Chinese, but it is free.